Off-ramping: where and how to spend your cryptocurrency

 - Lyft Gift Card or Uber Gift Card (via Bitrefill) - For the obvious reasons.

-Instead of gift cards, which is really just a roundabout way to help fiat economy vendors accept cryptocurrency without actually accepting cryptocurrency payments, there are also a class of business-to-consumer (B2C) middlemen that will accept payments in cryptocurrency and interface with vendors on your behalf.
+Instead of gift cards, which is really just a roundabout way to help fiat economy vendors accept cryptocurrency without actually accepting cryptocurrency payments, there are also a class of business-to-consumer (B2C) middlemen that will accept payments in cryptocurrency and either interface with vendors on your behalf or provide services paid for in crypto themselves.

 Booking hotel stays and air travel with cryptocurrency